Evolution of the Employee Ownership Trust

 An EOT will not be for everyone, but they provide an interesting option for organisations interested in long-term stable ownership structures.

-The information provided in this article is a summary, is for general guidance only and represents our understanding of current law and practice.
+Information in this article is a summary for general guidance only and represents our understanding of current law and practice.
 Specific advice should always be taken on any individual matter.